Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

-PHP (recursive acronym for PHP: Hypertext Preprocessor) is a widely-used open source general-purpose scripting language especially suited for server-side web development.
+PHP: Hypertext Preprocessor, or PHP for short, is a widely-used open source general-purpose scripting language that is especially suited for server-side web development.
 PHP is used to create dynamic and interactive websites.

 Both are interpreted languages, which means that you can make changes to your code and run it again to see the effect without having to recompile the code.

 5. Platform Independent